 This command was not given to a Sunday school class.
+This wasn’t given to some little group of small children.
+Now, this is what you need to know.
 This was given at Mount Sinai from God out of this complete pagan background and the children were there, the adults were there, they heard God’s voice.

 And so the application is for children, for teens, for adults, and even older adults about what it means to honor your mother and your father.

 And so I want to dig in and as I do, I want to give just a quick little disclaimer.
 In our day there are so many painful dysfunctional families.
 What I’ve watched when I’ve taught this before is when you talk about honoring your father and mother and people have come from very painful, dysfunctional, drug, alcohol, or sexually abusive or physically abusive backgrounds, you can almost watch people withdraw and say wait a second, I don’t know what you’re talking about, I can’t honor my mom.
 You don’t know what she didn’t do and she knew what was going on.
 I can’t honor my dad.
 I remember when he beat me up.